What can I expect?

 I am an out-of-network provider.
 As an out-of-network provider, clients pay me directly and then they request payment from their insurance carrier.
 I accept cash, check, all major credit and debit cards, health savings account (HSA) cards and flexible spending account (FSA) cards.
 My services are generally considered an allowable healthcare expense for FSA purposes.
 All insurance carriers have specific polices for reimbursement and I encourage clients to contact their carrier prior to our initial meeting to obtain more information about their plan benefits for out-of-network providers.
 To help with reimbursement, I provide clients with an invoice needed with information often requested by insurance carriers.

 What are your fees?

 The initial phone consultation is free.
 The standard fee for services is $145 per hour of service.
-For therapy, this includes 50-minute sessions and 10 minutes of documentation.
+For therapy, this includes 45 to 50 minute individual or family therapy sessions and 10 to 15 minutes of documentation.

 For children and teens, who is able to provide consent for services?